stem cells treatment for Multiple Sclerosis

 MS Stem Cell Therapy Overview

-Type of Injections: For patients with progressive MS, late stage MS, treatment of multiple sclerosis may require more aggressive combination therapy using different types of stem cells including hematopoietic stem cell transplantation and bone marrow stem cells.
-To ensure long term efficacy the cell infusions are done over multiple dates and do not require invasive surgery.
-The cells are delivered via a Guided Radio Scanner (when necessary) or more commonly through an Intravenous Drip, Stem Cell nebulizer, direct injection or Intrathecal Injections of stem cells.
+Type of Injections: For patients with progressive MS and late-stage MS, treatment of multiple sclerosis may require more aggressive combination therapy using different types of stem cells, including hematopoietic or umbilical cord stem cell transplants (UC-MSC).
+To ensure long-term efficacy, the cell infusions are done over multiple dates and do not require invasive surgery.
+The cells are commonly delivered Intravenously through stem cell nebulizers, Intrathecal Injections, or fluoroscopy guidance delivery (in a hospital setting only) of stem cells to bypass the blood-brain barrier.

-Physical Rehabilitation Post-Therapy: Physical Rehabilitation therapy for MS in Bangkok is optional, depending on the patients’ travel/time constraints.
-Complete physical rehabilitation post-therapy and can be provided upon request for 2-5 hours per day and up to 5 days per week.
+Physical Rehabilitation Post-Therapy: Physical Rehabilitation therapy for people with relapsing MS is optional, depending on the patients’ travel/time constraints.
+Complete physical rehabilitation post-therapy can be provided upon request for 2-5 hours per day and up to 5 days per week.

 Cost of Treatment for MS with Stem Cells – 2024

-Due to the varying degrees of existing medical conditions (edss scores) and the stage of degeneration, our medical team will need to review a potential candidates current medical information before a treatment protocol can be established without increased risk.
-Upon acceptance, we can provide a more accurate assessment of the patient condition and what we expect to achieve post-therapy.
-The final plan will include a day by day treatment outline with total number nights required along with the full and fixed medical related expenses (excluding accommodations or flights).
-Stem Cell Therapy for MS will require a minimum of 14 days in Bangkok.
-To begin the qualification process for our multi-stage MS Treatment protocol, please prepare your recent medical records such as Brain MRI’s, CT Scans, or PET Scans (Preferred to identify new lesions ) and contact us today.
+Due to the varying degrees of existing medical conditions (eds scores) and the stage of degeneration, our medical team will need to review a potential candidate’s current medical information before a treatment protocol can be established without increased risk.
+Upon acceptance, we can provide a more accurate assessment of the patient’s condition and what we expect to achieve post-therapy.
+The final plan will include a daily treatment outline with the total nights required and the complete and fixed medical-related expenses (excluding accommodations or flights).
+Stem Cell Therapy for MS will require roughly 14 days in Bangkok.
+To begin evaluating our multi-stage MS Treatment protocol, please prepare your recent medical records, such as Brain MRIs, CT Scans, or PET Scans, and contact us today.

-To learn more about Treatment for MS with Isolated MSC+ Stem cells please contact us today.
+To learn more about treating MS with isolated UC-MSC+ stem cells, please get in touch with us today.

 Published Clinical Citations

 [1] ^ Pipatpajong, Hemmarin, and Kammant Phanthumchinda.
 2011.
-Neurofibromatosis type I associated multiple sclerosis.
-Journal of the Medical Association of Thailand, Chotmaihet thangphaet, no. 4. https://www.ncbi.nlm.nih.gov/pubmed/21591539
+Neurofibromatosis type I associated multiple sclerosis can manifest in people with secondary progressive MS. Journal of the Medical Association of Thailand, Chotmaihet thangphaet, no. 4. https://www.ncbi.nlm.nih.gov/pubmed/21591539

 [2] ^ Laosanguanek, Naressak, Thaddao Wiroteurairuang, Sasitorn Siritho, and Naraporn Prayoonwiwat.
 2011.
-Reliability of the Thai version of SF-36 questionnaire for an evaluation of quality of life in multiple sclerosis patients in multiple sclerosis clinic at Siriraj Hospital.
+Reliability of the Thai version of SF-36 questionnaire for evaluating quality of life in multiple sclerosis patients in a multiple sclerosis clinic at Siriraj Hospital.
 Journal of the Medical Association of Thailand = Chotmaihet thangphaet. https://www.ncbi.nlm.nih.gov/pubmed/21721432

 [3] ^ Hou, Zong-liu, Ying Liu, Xi-Hong Mao, Chuan-yu Wei, Ming-yao Meng, Yun-hong Liu, Zara Zhuyun Yang, et al. 2013.
 Transplantation of umbilical cord and bone marrow-derived mesenchymal stromal stem cells in a patient with relapsing-remitting multiple sclerosis ms, progressive ms with neural cells adhesion & migration, no. 5 (October 30). doi:10.4161/cam.26941. https://www.ncbi.nlm.nih.gov/pubmed/24192520